-Lead developers have no ceiling salary.
+Lead web developers have no ceiling salary.
 Like most roles, much will depend on who you work for, what size projects you work on, how valuable your contributions are and lots of other variables.
 That’s why we put a base figure here instead of an average web developer salary.

 What does a web developer do?

 The developer is not the designer.
-A web designer makes a website or app look pretty while the developer makes it all work properly.
+A web designer makes a website or app look pretty while the software developer makes it all work properly.

 Typical role responsibilities for web developers include:

 - Deciding on languages and technologies to use in the project